-Skoden Indigenous Film Festival will take place within the shared territory of the Musqueam, Squamish, and Tsleil-Waututh peoples (Vancouver, British Columbia) for its first year this summer, 2019.
-Formed by the School of Contemporary Art at Simon Fraser University, this festival aims to create an inclusive space for BC based indigenous filmmakers.
-Writers, Directors, DP’s, Editors, and Performers of all ages and experience levels can represent their film before the big screen.
+Skoden Indigenous Film Festival is back for its fourth-year and will once again take place in the beginning of April 2022 within the shared territory of the Musqueam, Squamish, and Tsleil-Waututh peoples (Vancouver, British Columbia).
+Formed by the School of Contemporary Art at Simon Fraser University (SFU), this festival aims to create an inclusive space for Canadian based Indigenous filmmakers.
+Writers, Directors, producers, and Lead Performers of all ages and experience levels can represent their film virtually (and potentially on the big screen) in 2022.

-Additionally, our goal is to indigenize the SFU community and amplify the voices of local indigenous artists.
+Additionally, our goal is to Indigenize the SFU community and amplify the voices of Canadian Indigenous artists.
+The Festival will be organized by students at SFU.
 We want to create more proactive conversations and spaces for reconciliation.
 Skoden!

-Best Short: An award selected by the judges as the best all-around film.
+Best Film: An award selected by the judges as the best all-around film.

 Audience Favourite: An award chosen by the audience for their most favourite film.